MRCIEU/opengwas-api/app/index.md

 ---

-The access token can be supplied using the `POST` method.
+The `POST` method can also be invoked.
 A complete list of studies can be obtained using

 ```
-POST /gwaslist
+POST /gwasinfo
 ```

 This can be accessed through `curl` e.g. using: